Hershey, Pennsylvania

 Hershey is an unincorporated community and census-designated place (CDP) in Derry Township, Dauphin County, Pennsylvania, United States.
 It is home to the Hershey Company, which was founded by candy magnate Milton S. Hershey, and Hersheypark, an amusement park.

 The community is located 14 mi east of Harrisburg and is part of the Harrisburg metropolitan area.
 Hershey has no legal status as an incorporated municipality, and all its municipal services are provided by Derry Township.
 The population was 13,858 at the 2020 census.

-Hershey is also located 68.817 mi north of Baltimore, Maryland, 75.2 mi southwest of Allentown and 94.5 mi northwest of Philadelphia.
+Hershey is also located 68.8 mi north of Baltimore, Maryland, 75.2 mi southwest of Allentown and 94.5 mi northwest of Philadelphia.

 History

 Early settlement

 In the beginning of its colonization, many of Pennsylvania’s settlers occupied the land not through acquiring the legal rights, but by building on any unclaimed land they found.

 In 1681, King Charles II granted a large piece of his North American land holdings along the North Atlantic Ocean coast to William Penn to offset debts he owed Penn's father, the admiral and politician Sir William Penn.
 Penn's promise of spiritual tolerance and governmental participation brought many immigrants to the region.
-The first settlers to live near Hershey came from two distinct nationalities, the Scotch-Irish and the German Palatinates.
+The first settlers to live near Hershey came from two distinct nationalities, the Scot-Irish and the German Palatinates.

-The Scotch-Irish immigrants left their homelands due to a number of political and economic atrocities by Queen Anne, who persecuted anyone who refused to conform to the Anglican Church.
+The Scottish-Irish immigrants left their homelands due to a number of political and economic atrocities by Queen Anne, who persecuted anyone who refused to conform to the Anglican Church.
 The mountains of Appalachia and the valleys of frontier Pennsylvania drew the attention of these settlers, who were joined by Catholic and Presbyterian Scottish Highlanders who fled due to similar reasons.
 Naturally, the Scots were clannish, and tended not to mix with the other ethnic groups settling the area at the same time.
 They were also politically minded and became involved in local governments quickly after settling in the area.

-The Scotch-Irish established several Presbyterian churches as they moved westward across the state, including the Derry Presbyterian Church in Old Derry Village near the head of the Spring Creek.
+The Scottish-Irish established several Presbyterian churches as they moved westward across the state, including the Derry Presbyterian Church in Old Derry Village near the head of the Spring Creek.
 Prominent attendants included the Clarks, Campbells, Blacks, Boyds, Roland Chambers, James Hamilton, James Harris, William McCord, John Mitchell, and Malcom Kar.
 The land on which the present Derry Church is situated was given by John, Thomas, and Richard Penn, the sons of William Penn and Proprietors of Pennsylvania.
 The old Session House was built in 1732 and enclosed in glass in 1929 for preservation by Milton S. Hershey.